majidvayghani/money-tracker/README.md

 ```

 ## To Do
-- [ ] Modify the login API code to perform a single database query for all checks.
+- [ ] Modify the signIn API code to perform a single database query for all checks.
+- [ ] Generate HTML version of swagger api doc `redocly build-docs my-swagger.yml -o docs.html`
+- [ ] How to run unit tests and integration tests